ninashulman/deb_package/README.md

 #   click y for yes when prompted

 # Step 7
-# Go up to package_name-1.0/ and observe package_name_1.0-1.dsc being created there
+# Go outside of_name-1.0/ and observe package_name_1.0-1.dsc being created there
 $ cd ..

 # Step 8